 If the ex-tenant doesn’t contact you within the time specified in the notice, follow your state rules regarding what to do with property.
 In some states, landlords are pretty much free to do what they want if the tenant does not respond within the specified amount of time, such as 30 days -- that is, you may throw the property out, sell it, or donate it.
-You may also be able to use the property to satisfy unpaid rent or damages.
-(For details, see Handling a Tenant’s Abandoned Property When the Tenant Owes You Money.)
+You may also be able to use the abandoned property to satisfy unpaid rent or damages.
 Other states require you to give the property to the state.

 Depending on how thoroughly your state has regulated this area, you may find rules on the following issues: